wwfyde/dify-docs/en/tutorials/model-configuration/hugging-face.md

 <figure><img src="../../.gitbook/assets/image (74).png" alt=""><figcaption></figcaption></figure>

-Dify supports accessing models on Hugging Face in two ways:
+MoLook supports accessing models on Hugging Face in two ways:

 1. Hosted Inference API.
 This method uses the model officially deployed by Hugging Face.
 No fee is required.
 But the downside is that only a small number of models support this approach.
 2. Inference Endpoint.
 This method uses resources such as AWS accessed by the Hugging Face to deploy the model and requires payment.